-The budget primary balance was confirmed at a surplus of 2.37 billion euros in the first three months of 2018, up significantly against last year’s figure of 1.07 billion euros, the Finance Ministry (MoF) final budget execution bulletin for March showed on Tuesday.
+The budget primary balance came to a surplus of 4.81 billion euros in the first nine months of 2018, according to the preliminary budget execution bulletin for August published by the Finance Ministry (MoF) on Monday.

-Greek banks’ Eurosystem funding fell by around 1.45 billion euros in March, the Bank of Greece's (BoG) monthly financial statement revealed on Friday.
+Greek banks’ Eurosystem funding declined by 404 million euros month-on-month (MoM) in September, the Bank of Greece's (BoG) monthly financial statement has revealed.

 Greece’s new tax debt’s month-on-month rise came to 849 million in August, picking up pace from July’s rise of 377 million euros, data from the Independent Authority of Public Revenues (IAPR) showed this week.

 Greece’s seasonally adjusted (SA) unemployment rate edged down to 19 percent from 19.1 percent in June, the Hellenic Statistical Authority’s (ELSTAT) data showed on Thursday.

 Greece’s Industrial Production Index (IPI) rose by 1.4 percent in August from a revised increase of 2 percent in July, Hellenic Statistical Authority (ELSTAT) data revealed on Wednesday.

 Greece’s Consumer Price Index (CPI) rose by 1.1 percent in September after an increase of 1 percent in August Hellenic Statistical Authority (ELSTAT) data showed on Wednesday.